Scarlettfan/598DHL_final_project/README.md

 2.3 Once you're in concept_annotation folder, run quickUMLS_getCUI.py (if your machine is able to run about 25-30 threads, this process takes between hours to 3 days to finish, depending on the chosen parameters).

-note:
+note: modification in quickUMLS_getCUI.py
 ```
-issue: In the quickUMLS_getCUI.py, the old global varbale created by the author does not work in the python 3.09+.
+issue: the old global varbale created by the author does not work in the python 3.09+.
 ```
 issue resolved with the following steps: